Frequently Asked Questions about “The Plant”

 Who is working on the building plans?

-Our architects are Rashmi Ramaswamy and Mike Newman of SHED Studios, who have worked with us from the beginning.
+The architects are Rashmi Ramaswamy and Mike Newman of SHED Studios, who have worked with us from the beginning.
 Also, Ryan Wilson and Marcus de la Fleur have been closely involved in site design.
 They’re all great!

-Who is doing all the work?
+Who is doing all the work to renovate this building?

 What is deconstruction?